Jonathan Pollard

 The Israeli government acknowledged a portion of its role in Pollard's espionage in 1987, and issued a formal apology to the U.S., but did not admit to paying him until 1998.
-Over the course of his imprisonment, Israeli officials, US-Israeli activist groups and some US politicians continually lobbied for a reduction or commutation of his sentence.
+Over the course of his imprisonment, Israeli officials, U.S.-Israeli activist groups and some American politicians continually lobbied for a reduction or commutation of his sentence.
 In defense of his actions, Pollard said the American intelligence establishment collectively endangered Israel's security by withholding crucial information.

-Opposing any form of clemency were many active and retired U.S. officials, including Donald Rumsfeld, Dick Cheney, former CIA director George Tenet; several former U.S. Secretaries of Defense; a bi-partisan group of U.S. congressional leaders; and members of the U.S. intelligence community.
-They maintained that the damage to U.S. national security due to Pollard's espionage was far more severe, wide-ranging, and enduring than publicly acknowledged.
+Opposing any form of clemency for Pollard were many active and retired U.S. officials, including Donald Rumsfeld, Dick Cheney, former CIA director George Tenet; several former U.S. Secretaries of Defense; a bi-partisan group of U.S. congressional leaders; and members of the U.S. intelligence community.
+They maintained that the damage to U.S. national security due to Pollard's espionage was much more severe, wide-ranging, and enduring than acknowledged publicly.

 Though Pollard argued that he only supplied Israel with information critical to its security, opponents stated that he had no way of knowing what the Israelis had received through legitimate exchanges, and that much of the data he compromised had nothing to do with Israeli security.
 Pollard revealed aspects of the U.S. intelligence gathering process, its "sources and methods".
 In 1995, while imprisoned, he was granted Israeli citizenship.

-Pollard was released on November 20, 2015, in accordance with federal guidelines in place at the time of his sentencing.
-On November 20, 2020, his parole expired and all restrictions were removed.
-On December 30, 2020, Pollard and his second wife moved to Israel and settled in Jerusalem.
+Pollard was released from prison on November 20, 2015, in accordance with federal guidelines at the time of his sentencing.
+On November 20, 2020, his parole expired and all restrictions were eliminated.
+On December 30, 2020, Pollard and his second wife relocated to Israel and settled in Jerusalem.

+Since relocating to Israel, Pollard has endorsed Israeli far-right minister Itamar Ben-Gvir and advocated a population transfer to relocate Gaza's Palestinians to Ireland.